 I am a doctoral candidate in Computer Science at Florida State University.
-For the past 5 years, I have also worked as a software engineer at Aderant, a leading provider of software solutions for the legal industry.
-As a part of my doctoral program, I am advised by Sonia Haiduc and I am a member of the Serene lab.
-My primary research interests include software evolution and maintenance.
-Specifically, I focus on concept location and defect prediction, code search, mining software repositories, and development tools.
+For the past 6 years I have also worked full-time in industry as a software engineer, first at Aderant and most recently at the Florida Department of Education.
+As a part of my doctoral program, I am advised by Sonia Haiduc and am a member of the Serene lab.
+My primary research area is improving developer support for concept location and software traceability to improve the software development process.
+Through this work, I focus on ways to reduce barriers to industrial adoption, pushing theoretical advances into the practice of software engineering.

 Method of approximate fundamental solutions for ill-posed elliptic boundary value problems

 Tian, H. Y., and C. Mills Proceedings of Neural, Parallel and Scientific Computations, volume 4, 2010, pp. 373-378

 The Inexact Graph Matching Problem Two Spectral Methods for Constructing Correspondences Between Vertex Sets of Graphs

 Master’s Certification Exam, Dept. Mathematics, Florida State University, 2011